What is Product Analytics?

 Now you’re making solid supportable decisions!

 Analytics can answer inquiries from stakeholders everywhere in your organization.
+This supports evidence-based decision-making, enhances user experiences, and drives both product and business growth.

 If you’re a marketer: You can see which programs bring in the most visitors.
 You’ll be able to identify the users most likely to convert, discover factors for long-term retention, and direct your efforts to improve product development.